New Camper FAQ

 How can I communicate with my child when they are at camp?

 We encourage campers to write letters home and we encourage parents to write back!
 Mail call is exciting and children love it when they see something addressed to them.
-At the end of each session we post lots of pictures on our password-protected page for parents.
+We will have a letter writing station/mailbox for parents at drop off as well.
+At the end of each session we post lots of pictures in a shared album so you can look at them together with your camper.
 We hope these photos facilitate conversations with your child about what they did at camp.

 What about laundry and getting clean clothes?